Meewis/ESP8266_MQTT_INTERGAS/README.md

 [2-1-2022; a new command is discovered: REV]

 Intergas supplies its own communication softwaretool and it's called IDS.
-Out of this softwaretool is know that the following informatie could be pulled out of the boiler:
+Out of this softwaretool is know that the following informatie could be pulled out of the boiler with the command "S?/n":
 1) 'status'
 't1',
 't2',